-“I’m very excited to see what this group of artists will come up with,” says Julia Muney Moore, Director of Public Art for the Arts Council.
+“I’m very excited to see what this group of artists will come up with,” says Julia Muney Moore, Director of Public Art for the Arts Council of Indianapolis.
 “They have not been given any themes or subjects to address, so like in past murals, they are completely free to design something that is meaningful to both themselves and the community.”

 Additional artists and mural locations include:

 Blend Creative Minds — 5444 W. 38th Street (International Marketplace)

 Craig Martin — 2 S. Earl Avenue (Lafayette)